 Thomas H. Wyatt

-Prior to joining the firm, Mr. Wyatt attended law school at the University of Arkansas at Little Rock William H. Bowen School of Law in 2013 where he served as the Executive Editor of the University of Arkansas at Little Rock Law Review, and was a Student Mentor for incoming first-year law students.
-Mr. Wyatt was the recipient of the Judge Pat Mehaffy Scholarship and a partial tuition scholarship for non-resident students.
+Prior to joining the firm, Mr. Wyatt attended law school at the University of Arkansas at Little Rock, William H. Bowen School of Law, and graduated with honors.
+He served as the Executive Editor of the University of Arkansas at Little Rock Law Review and a student mentor to incoming first-year law students.
+He was a recipient of the Judge Pat Mehaffy Scholarship and a partial-tuition scholarship for non-resident students.
 He was raised in California where his family still lives, but they visit each other often despite the distance.

 Arkansas Bar Association

 Pulaski County Bar Association

 Defense Research Institute Young Lawyers Steering Committee